Siu771/RailinGames.github.io/.github/ISSUE_TEMPLATE/game-removal.md

-name: Game Removal
+name: "Game Removal"
-about: Request to take down a game from Railin'
+about: "Request to take down a game from Railin'"
 title: ''
 labels: ["REMOVAL"]
 assignees: ''